gnaprs/scviz/README.md

 ### Tests

-After installing, to run the scviz tests locally, use `pytest`:
+After installing, to run the scpviz tests locally, use `pytest`:

     pip install pytest
-    cd scviz
+    cd scpviz
     pytest

 ## License
-`scviz` was created by Marion Pang.
+`scpviz` was created by Marion Pang.
 It is licensed under the terms of the MIT license.